aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/aspose-words-document-object-model/_index.md

 ![todo:image_alt_text](object_model_overview-2.png)

-Document, Section, Paragraph, Table, Shape, Run and all other ellipses on below diagram are Aspose.Words objects that represent elements of a Word document.
+The Document, Section, Paragraph, Table, Shape, Run and all other ellipses on the below diagram are Aspose.Words objects that represent elements of a Word document.
 The objects are organized into a tree.
 The illustration also shows that the objects in the document tree have various properties.

 The document tree in Aspose.Words follows the Composite Design Pattern: